Osteopathy - promoting and maintaining health

 What happens at the first session?

 At our first meeting I will ask about your history - including your medical history & any current symptoms you may have.
-An awareness of background issues that may be affecting your overall well being helps see what is the best course of treatment for you now.
+An awareness of background issues that may be affecting your overall well being helps find out what is the best course of treatment for you now.
 I may also ask you to carry out simple movements, and do other tests to help get more of a sense about what is going on.

 This first session usually includes treatment.
 Very occasionally further tests may be necessary before treatment can start.
 Very rarely it may be the case that osteopathic treatment is not suitable.
 Please note that if this is the case the treatment fee is still normally payable.
 Please call me in advance if you have any concerns

 How many sessions will I need?

 This varies from person to person and depends on lots of things such as what you want from treatment, how long you have had particular symptoms, what the causes are, what is going on in your life and what your health is like generally.
 People sometimes feel much better after one treatment, and if this happens we could discuss whether or not a follow up treatment would be supportive for you.
 People might need a series of two or three treatments at weekly or fortnightly intervals, or occasionally it might be helpful to have a couple of treatments in a week.
 In my experience it is unusual for someone not to experience some improvement within 2-3 sessions.
 If you weren't improving, then we would look at what might be interfering with your healing, and review your options.

 It can sometimes be helpful to have a regular treatment every few weeks or months to support your body.
 We would discuss if this might be helpful for you and review your needs ongoingly.